RED TIDE UPDATE, Thursday, Nov. 15

 Citizens and municipalities are encouraged to visit the Pinellas County Environmental Management’s Red Tide webpage at www.pinellascounty.org/redtide.
 This page includes a reporting tool for requesting cleanup of large fish kills (hundreds or thousands in open water or on public property), links to dumpster locations, links to daily status reports and other information.
-For the latest observational conditions, please visit www.BeachesUpdate.com.
+For the latest observational conditions, visit www.BeachesUpdate.com.
+A tool that predicts risk levels for respiratory irritation is available at https://habscope.gcoos.org/forecasts.
+The forecast includes wind speed and direction.

 Here is the latest additional information: